 New users should consult with a resource contact, listed below, before submitting a proposal.

 Modes of Access

-- General Users: These are individual researchers or groups who need access to the facility to carry out their research.
-General Users apply for access by submission of a proposal that is evaluated by an external Proposal Review Panel (PRP).
-The scope of a General User proposal can vary from a single experiment proposal to a program proposal (valid for multiple visits extended over multiple years).
+- General Users: These are individual researchers or groups who need access to a facility to carry out their research.
+General Users apply for access by submitting a proposal that is evaluated by an external Proposal Review Panel (PRP).
+The scope of a General User proposal can vary from a single experiment to a full program valid for multiple visits over multiple years.

-- Partner Users: These are users who also enhance the facility capabilities and/or facility operation, via external financial and/or intellectual capital contributions.
-The capabilities must be made available to the General Users to benefit the overall User Program and the facility.
-In recognition of their support, Partner Users are provided access to one or more beamlines over a defined time period.
+- Partner Users: These are users who enhance the facility capabilities and/or facility operation via external financial and/or intellectual capital contributions.
+The capabilities must be made available to General Users to benefit the overall User Program and the facility.
+In recognition of their support, Partner Users may access one or more beamlines over a defined time period.

 - Rapid Access: Time-critical research opportunities that demonstrate a need for immediate access can be accommodated through shorter-term allocations to some of the beamlines (varies with the specific facility).

-- User Agreements: Facility-specific User Agreements for Non-Proprietary and Proprietary Research are required to be executed between the researcher’s institution and the respective facility before work can be performed.
-They are available at the respective facilities’ User Administration websites.
+- User Agreements: Facility-specific User Agreements for Non-Proprietary and Proprietary Research are required to be executed between the researcher’s institution and the respective facility before work can begin.
+These agreements are available at the respective facilities’ User Administration websites.

 For More Information

 Prospective users are strongly encouraged to consult with the respective facility staff for information about science opportunities and technical capabilities.
 Each facility also has a well-documented process for beam time allocation.